 Impact is ideally fed to pouch-bound marsupials within a week of first coming into care, as immunity from the mother’s milk can deplete significantly after 7 days and may be completely gone by 4-6 weeks.

-Impact may be fed as either a concentrated 5-day course or a less-concentrated maintenance dose.
+Impact may be fed as either a daily Maintenance Dose or a short-term Concentrated Dose.

-Maintenance dose: Add 1g of Impact powder (1 moderately heaped spoon) per 100mL of milk fed, repeated daily, as required.
-Use as a preventative measure to provide a constant low-dose of immunoglobulins during care.
+Maintenance Dose: Add 1g of Impact powder (1moderately heaped spoon) per 100mL of milk fed, repeated daily as required.
+Use as a preventative measure to provide a constant low-dose of immune support during care.

 Concentrated Dose: Add 5g of Impact powder (5 moderately heaped spoons) per 100mL of milk fed.
 Repeat for up to 5 days, every 4 weeks, as necessary.
 Ensure joeys are well hydrated prior to feeding.
 Use when animals initially come into care, for sick or stressed animals or just prior to first pouch emergence (Wombaroo Age Factor of 0.6).